Alimir/wp-ulike/readme.txt

 Yes.
 It adapts to your theme automatically.
 Works with any WordPress theme that follows coding standards.
 If you run into styling issues, let us know and we'll help.

 = Is WP ULike compatible with other plugins and caching? = Absolutely.
-We've tested it with WooCommerce, BuddyPress, bbPress, Elementor, GamiPress, myCRED, and all major caching plugins (WP Rocket, W3 Total Cache, WP Super Cache, LiteSpeed Cache, and more).
+We've tested it with all major caching plugins (WP Rocket, W3 Total Cache, WP Super Cache, LiteSpeed Cache, and more).
+It also works seamlessly with WooCommerce, BuddyPress, bbPress, Elementor, GamiPress, and myCRED if you use them.
 Your site will stay fast.

 = Can I customize the button appearance? =
 Yes.
 Multiple built-in templates and styles.
 Customize colors, text, and styling through the settings panel—no coding needed.
 Pro version includes 25+ premium templates if you want something more unique.

-= What's the difference between WP ULike Free and Pro? = Free gives you everything you need: Like buttons (auto-display + shortcodes), real-time analytics dashboard, customizable templates, Gutenberg block support, and full integrations with WooCommerce, BuddyPress, bbPress, Elementor, and myCRED.
-Pro adds the growth features: Dislike buttons, advanced analytics with filters and date ranges, view tracking with engagement rates, 25+ premium templates, user profiles, login/registration forms, social sharing, SEO schema, REST API, and Elementor widgets.
+= What's the difference between WP ULike Free and Pro? = Free gives you everything you need: voting buttons (auto-display + shortcodes), real-time dashboard, customizable templates, and Gutenberg block support.
+Pro adds advanced features: dislike buttons, advanced analytics with filters and date ranges, view tracking with engagement rates, 25+ premium templates, user profiles, login/registration forms, social sharing, REST API, and Elementor widgets.

 = Can I use WP ULike on a multisite setup? =
 Yes.
 Works perfectly across WordPress multisite networks.
 Each site gets its own settings and statistics.